-6.2.2 Digital Zoom
+6.2.3 Digital Zoom

-- 1. Click the Digital Zoom interface. - 2.
+- 1. Click the button on the playback control bar to enter Digital Zoom interface. - 2.
 Use the mouse to draw a red rectangle and the image within it will be enlarged up to 16 times.

 Figure 6.
-22 Draw Area for Digital Zoom
+30 Draw Area for Digital Zoom